teuk/mediabot_v3/docs/DB_MIGRATIONS.md

 5. only then restart the bot.

 Note: `tools/check_schema_drift.pl` checks schema structure.
 Reference data migrations such as `20260515_claude_chanset.sql` must still be applied when upgrading an existing database.

+MB734 registers the default-off `Radio` capability.
+Apply after Quip with `SOURCE /home/mediabot/mediabot_v3/install/migrations/20260911_radio_chanset.sql;` It does not enable a channel.
+See [radio setup](RADIO.md) for the local API and HTTPS clients.